benholland1024/pulse-manager-tutorial/README.md

 Add supports using the "support only on platform" button.

 Click the "slice" button.
 Save the slice file to a flash drive to generate a .pm5 slice file.
 Print the model with <a href="https://www.amazon.com/dp/B08RWMMVCH">Superflex 80A printing resin</a>.

+<h3 id="print-the-case"> 2.1.
+Print the heart case</h3>

+The heart structure casing needs the following traits:
+ - It should fit around the shape of the heart structure, with space for the uninflated inflatable pockets.
+ - It should be rigid, so that the inflatable pockets inflate inward, squeezing the heart
+ - It should have holes for the tubing of the inflatable pockets.
+ - Optionally, it may have a hole for the endoscopic camera.
+ - It should be printed in two halves which can be adhered together around the heart.

+The Solidworks files for the heart casing halves are available [here]().
+They were made using similar methods to the heart structure model.
+The differences are:
+ - The case halves are larger, which affects the first sketch and the sizes of the holes.
+ - The case halves are halved, of course.
+This can be done by only rotating the initial sketch 180deg.
+ - They have holes for the inflatable pockets, made via vertical extruded cuts, repeated via the radial pattern tool.
+ - Optionally, they have holes for the endoscopic camera.
+ - Optionally, they have snap-fit joints to adhere the two halves.
+I couldn't get these to work, and used zip ties instead.

+Export these files, add supports in the slicer, and save it.
+Print these with